aerosense-ai/data-gateway/docs/source/deployment/manual_installation.rst

 ===================

 .. note::
-    Once installed, you'll need to configure with a service account; follow the steps in :ref:`<configuration>` using your own terminal and system environment variables.
+    Once installed, you'll need to configure with a service account; follow the :ref:`setup steps <configuration>` using your own terminal and system environment variables.

 .. warning::